nx-lr/protea/README.md

 - Function (`Func`)
 - Mutable lists, sets, and maps (`MutList`, `MutSet`, `MutMap`)

-Because every variable in Trinity refers to an object (an instance of a class) you can use constructors to initialize variables.
-All of the types have their own constructors.
-For example, you can use the `Map()` constructor to create a map.
+Because everything is an object, you can use constructors to initialize variables.
+You can also use these built-in constructors to cast things from one type to another.

-Some other types also have special roles in the Saga language:

-- `Mixed`: The superset of all value classes, except `Null`.
-- `Object`: The negation of `Mixed`.
-- `Any`: The top class; the superset of all classes including `Null`.
-- `Never`: Indicates that an expression can never successfully finish evaluating.
-The bottom type.
-- `Void`: Indicates that a value is never used.
-Used in place of `Null` to indicate a function or method never returns.
-- `Future` and `Stream`: Used in asynchrony support.
-- `Iterable`: Used in `for-in` loops and in synchronous generator functions.
-- `Pure` or `Impure`: Indicates a function is pure or impure, meaning it has or does not have any [side effects](<https://en.wikipedia.org/wiki/Side_effect_(computer_science)>).
+For example, you can use the `Map()` constructor to construct a map from a string .

 ```dart
 null; void // null and undefined